SensityEric/Hostella-App/README.md

 # Hostela-App
 Sensity..
-Welcome to the Hostalla App
+Welcome to the Hostalla App is coming soon;
+pkti;